1st ‘University Day’ at CityU champions community-oriented engagement; introduces new brand-building University Mascot

 President Kuo raised the idea of designing a mascot for the U-Day Inauguration Ceremony.
 The Senate subsequently endorsed the plan to adopt a tiger as the University Mascot on 9 November 2021, and reported this initiative to Council.
 The University Mascot will appear at various activities and in different communications, continually promoting our special brand and characteristics.
 3D and other versions will be launched in the future.

 Another highlight of the ceremony was the first public airing of part 2 of the University Anthem.
-Part 2 is named “Worldliness” and has the same melody as part 1, which was named “Beyond Boundaries” when it was introduced last year.
+Part 2 is named “Knowledge and Wisdom” and has the same melody as part 1, which was named “Beyond Boundaries” when it was introduced last year.
 With new lyrics penned by President Kuo, part 2 encapsulates our aspirations to integrate teaching and research, and our determination to stay focused on education.
 Both the first and second parts of the Anthem capture our central character and ethos, singing out our special features, values and aspirations.

 CityU is committed to professional education and problem-oriented research, on a par with other world-class universities.
 U-Day also showcases how we conceptualise higher education through ideas such as advocating the “integration of teaching and research” and the “separation of politics and education”.
 In addition to software and hardware, we build “soulware”, and we pursue excellence, advocate innovation, creativity and originality, lead society, and encourage entrepreneurship.